DukeRobotics/robosub-ros/foxglove/shared/defs/README.md

 has 2 types: `StdSrvsSetBoolRequest` and `StdSrvsSetBoolResponse`.

 ## Generating ROS 1 Types
 The `types/ros1Msgs.ts` file exports the types of all ROS 1 messages, services, and actions.
-To regenerate this file, follow the following steps:
+In the rare case that this file needs to be regenerated (e.g., ROS message definitions change, TypeScript type generation algorithm changes), follow the following steps:

 1. Build necessary dependencies
 ```bash